deezombiedude612/rca-tool/README.md

 2. You will be asked how many stack trace files are to be analyzed (due to how token limits are implemented in GPT).
    The number of stack traces analyzed will be limited by either the entered number or the number of provided stack traces, whichever is smaller.

+3. Upon receiving this response, you may pursue one of several course of actions:
+   - **A follow-up prompt (to clarify received response from earlier, etc.):**
+     Just type out your follow-up prompt in free response mode as you would on any chatbot.
+   - **Reanalyze stack trace files:**
+     Enter `readCrashes` without any extra preceeding or trailing words.
+   - **Quit:**
+     Enter `quit` or `exit` without any extra preceeding or trailing words.

 **NOTES:**

 1. Prematurely ending the session with `CTRL`+`c` is not expected to corrupt any related files, but is strongly discouraged nonetheless.
-2. Currently the RCA tool has 2 caveats to be fixed (as of Jan 2, 2024):
+2. Currently the RCA chatbot tool has the following caveat(s) (as of Feb 21, 2024):
-   - it exits if you choose to not accept the information that has been entered
-   - you will need to enter `rca` each time you wish to utilize this interface to enter stack trace information
+   - the number of stack trace file inputs are dependent on content of those files and the allowed token limit

 ### tsconfig.json